Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 Minnesotans can also add ‘donor’ to their driver’s license when they apply for or renew their license.
 You can also go into any Minnesota driver’s license office at any time to request a duplicate license with ‘donor’ on it.
 Please note that there is a charge if you request a duplicate license or ID card between renewals to register as a donor.

 No. Donate Life Minnesota is for Minnesotans who want to document their decision to donate their organs, eyes and tissues after their death.
-For information on bone marrow donation, please visit Be The Match.
+For information on bone marrow donation, visit Be The Match.

 Living donation is managed directly through a hospital’s transplant center.
 Living donation opportunities most often include kidney donation, although in special circumstances a person may be able to donate a portion of their liver or a lobe of their lung while living.
 Visit LifeSource’s website for a list of transplant centers in the Upper Midwest.